 The extraction process gets recorded before the final product is sent off to a third-party lab, where testing is also verified.
 Everything, everything, everything, from seed to sale gets recorded on the blockchain, accessible to everyone and never to be deleted, altered, or falsified.
 Consumers can look at where their CBD started, what the weather was on the second Tuesday after the hemp used in their product was planted, where the distillation process took place, which tools were used to test the final product, and what the results were.

-When consumers can see everything about the ingredients in their CBD products, confidence and trust will no longer be in question.
+When consumers can see everything about the ingredients in their CBD products, confidence and trust will no longer be in question like in the products Nature and Bloom recommends.
 When reputable CBD companies embrace blockchain technology, that will be the beginning of a true health and wellness revolution.